arogozhnikov/rtg_score/README.md

     - including ['donor', 'batch'] and excluding ['clone', 'plate'] will estimate how similar are samples with same donor and same batch, while omitting pairs which have same clone or grown on the same plate
-    - most cases are simple, like include batch effect while exclude plate, but framework is very flexible
+    - most use-cases are simple, like include batch effect while exclude plate, but framework is very flexible